samj369/outfit_generator/README.md

 Ever since I first watched Clueless as a kid, whenever I've been stuck on picking an outfit I end up remembering the the outfit picker that Cher uses.
 This outfit picker is a simpler version that hopefully will help you generate and choose an outfit.
 Currently it works as follows:
-- users can upload photos of their clothes to the corresponding catergory in their virtual wardrobe
+- users can upload photos of their clothes to the corresponding catergory in their virtual wardrobe (the images folder given has example image files)
 - current catergories are: tops, bottoms, dresses, outerwear, shoes, hats, bags.
 - outfits are randomly generated, however the items will always be compatible so user will not end up with a dress and pants + top combination
 - if the current outfit isn't giving, generate another instantly!